Raziel7893/WindowsGSM.Windrose/README.md

 # WindowsGSM.Windrose
 🧩WindowsGSM plugin that provides Windrose Dedicated server

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!
-CHECK BELOW FOR A TIP OPTION

 ### Notes
 - install everything inside serverfiles\Engine\Extras\Redist\en-us _(click Browse => ServerFiles to find it)